Introduction to Convolution Neural Network

 Let’s take an example by running a covnets on of image of dimension 32 x 32 x 3.

-- Pool Layer: This layer is periodically inserted in the covnets and its main function is to reduce the size of volume which makes the computation fast reduces memory and also prevents from overfitting.
+- Pool Layer: This layer is periodically inserted in the covnets and its main function is to reduce the size of volume which makes the computation fast reduces memory and also prevents overfitting.
 Two common types of pooling layers are max pooling and average pooling.
 If we use a max pool with 2 x 2 filters and stride 2, the resultant volume will be of dimension 16x16x12.

-References : Stanford Convolution Neural Network Course (CS231n)
+References: Stanford Convolution Neural Network Course (CS231n)

 This article is contributed by Akhand Pratap Mishra.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.